 The Department has:

 - Implemented improved governance including:

-- Appointment of an Independent Chair and Independent member of the Audit and Risk Committee.
+- In 2019 appointed an Independent Chair and Independent member of the Audit and Risk Committee.

-- Established a new Finance and Investment Committee with an Independent Chair (John Langoulant) and Independent members to provide significantly stronger governance over Communities’ finances and funding and ensure they are effectively and transparently managed in accordance with legislative requirements, appropriate accounting standards, policies and procedures.
+- In June 2020 established a new Finance and Investment Committee with an Independent Chair (John Langoulant AO) and Independent members to provide significantly stronger governance over Communities’ finances and funding.
+The Committee has met a number of times and is tasked with ensuring Communities’ finances and funding is effectively and transparently managed in accordance with legislative requirements, appropriate accounting standards, policies and procedures.

 - Established an improved governance framework and reviewed all internal governance committees.

-- In December 2019 commissioned our own internal forensic financial audit following the incident of alleged corruption to quickly identify learnings to rectify control weaknesses.
+- In December 2019 commissioned our own internal forensic financial audit to quickly identify learnings from the corruption incident and rectify control weaknesses.